kwame-Owusu/portfolio-website/README.md

 Any static assets, like images, can be placed in the `public/` directory.

-## 🧞 Commands to instal and build with Astro
+## 🧞 Commands to install and build with Astro

 All commands are run from the root of the project, from a terminal: